ocarr3/react-cta-portfolio/README.md

-# Omar Carrillo's Portfolio in React
+# Omar Carrillo's - Portfolio in React

 A portfolio project I started after graduating from University of Illinois at Chicago with a Bachelor's in Engineering with a Major in Computer Science

-## Available Scripts
+## Languages and guides used

 In the project directory, you can run: